Epic: The Musical: Production

 Epic: The Musical began development in 2019 as Jorge Rivera-Herrans's senior thesis at the University of Notre Dame, but gained widespread popularity in 2021 when he posted videos documenting his creative process on video-creating app TikTok.
 The first installment of the musical, The Troy Saga, was released on December 25, 2022, being followed shortly thereafter by The Cyclops Saga the following month.

-In early 2023, Blair Russell Productions, the company with whom Rivera-Herrans had signed to aid with distribution and release of the albums, filed a lawsuit in an attempt to gain full control of the project's copyright.
+In early 2023, Blair Russell Productions, the company with which Rivera-Herrans had signed to aid with distribution and release of the albums, filed a lawsuit in an attempt to gain full control of the project's copyright.
 In response, Rivera-Herrans filed a countersuit, citing his complete creative ownership as sole writer, head music director, and lead vocal contributor.
 These lawsuits made any further work on the project legally impossible, landing it in development hell for several months.

 Before the end of the year, however, Rivera-Herrans was able to leave his contract with Russell Productions and legally continue work on Epic.
 To officially manage all future releases and merchandise related to the project, he independently founded the company Winion Entertainment, under which the musical's third installment, The Ocean Saga, was released in December 2023.
 However, due to the nature of the agreements made in the prior contract with Russell Productions, that company still maintained control over the original two installments released under their purview.
 To sidestep this, Rivera-Herrans re-recorded both in their entirety and released the new versions on July 4, 2024, at which point the original versions were made unavailable.
 The ninth and final installment, The Ithaca Saga, was released on December 25, 2024.